-Hallux Valgus Treatment: Bunions
+Hallux Valgus Surgery: Bunions

 Bunions are a common source of pain in the forefoot for both women and men.
 They may be associated with other conditions such as flat foot where the forefoot over pronates, or may be congenital in origin.
 In times past, patients were advised to wait until the deformity was severe and the pain was intolerable before considering surgery.
 Now we advocate early intervention so that the joint cartilage can be saved.